Accrued Vacation Journal Entry: A 2026 Step by Step Guide On How to Record It Right

 What is the journal entry for accrued vacation?

 Debit Vacation Expense and credit Accrued Vacation Payable at the end of each accounting period.
-This records the compensation cost on your income statement and the corresponding liability on your balance sheet.
-For example, if employees earn $8,000 in vacation during March, you debit Vacation Expense $8,000 and credit Accrued Vacation Payable $8,000.
+The amount equals each employee's unused vacation hours multiplied by their fully loaded hourly rate (base pay plus employer payroll taxes).
+For example, if employees earn $8,000 in vacation during March, debit Vacation Expense $8,000 and credit Accrued Vacation Payable $8,000.

 Is accrued vacation an expense or a liability?

 Both, through different accounts.
-Vacation Expense captures the cost each period on the income statement.
+Vacation Expense captures the cost on the income statement each period.
 Accrued Vacation Payable records the cumulative unpaid obligation as a current liability on the balance sheet.
-The monthly journal entry touches both, that's how accrual accounting matches the cost to the period when it's earned.
+The monthly journal entry touches both: that is how accrual accounting matches the cost to the period when it is earned.

 Where does accrued vacation go on the balance sheet?